 The Real Cost of Poor Thermal Management

 - Limited Charging Performance: Under a 3C charging rate (roughly 20-minute charging), even advanced cooling systems experience temperature rises above 45°C within minutes.
-While 10-minute charging is technically possible, it currently requires cooling systems that are currently too expensive, heavy, and complex for mass-market vehicles.
+While 10-minute charging is technically possible, it requires cooling systems that are currently too expensive, heavy, and complex for mass-market vehicles.

 - Longevity: Every heating and cooling cycle accelerates battery degradation.
 Research shows that optimized thermal management can extend battery life by 20-40% and improve energy efficiency by up to 25%.
 For consumers, this translates into high replacement costs and better long-term value retention.
 Thermal hotspots create uneven cell aging, leading to capacity imbalances that compromise the entire pack's performance over time.